 MSU-Northern will administer this program without the assistance or oversight of any other entity of state government in Montana.
 The chancellor at MSU-Northern will have final authority to grant incentive awards and determine their monetary value.

-from employees of other State of Montana agencies, and from any other person.
+employees of other State of Montana agencies, and from any other person.
+Individual

-Individual employees/students at MSU-Northern, and groups or teams of employees/students
+employees/students at MSU-Northern, and groups or teams of employees/students at MSU-Northern,

 The Chancellor may approve up to $500, or up to 40 hours of paid leave, for an award for which a documented value cannot be calculated.

 The Chancellor may approve an award, using the guidelines under section VI.
 A. 2.

 of this policy, for an achievement or outcome with a documented value.

 As a normal part of their duties, employees are encouraged to take responsibility for enhancing the efficiency and effectiveness of their own areas.
 Those efforts by classified employees may be recognized through the MAP program.
 Ideas generated that are above and beyond the normal scope of the employee's responsibilities could be recognized through this Employee and Student Incentive Awards Program, if the suggestion is so meritorious as to warrant special recognition.

 - "Employee" is defined in section 2-18-1101 of the Montana Codes Annotated as follows: "an employee of the executive, legislative or judicial branch or the Montana university system."